ModuleLoader/es-module-loader/README.md

 ### Normalize and Instantiate hooks

+Implementing a loader on top of the `RegisterLoader` base class involves extending that class and providing `normalize` and `instantiate` prototype methods.

-These hooks are not in the spec, but defined here and as an abstraction provided by this project to create custom loaders.
+These hooks are not in the spec, but defined here and as an abstraction provided by this project to make it easy to create custom loaders.

 Pending further documentation, see the example loaders listed above for how these hooks can be used.